11. Lost Lake Loop

 Elevation range 3,180 – 3,240 feet

-Human imprint Very high (hikers, boaters, large campground)
+Human imprint Very high (hikers, boaters and paddlers, large campground)

 Information Mount Hood National Forest (Hood River Ranger District)